Helping out during pregnancy

-- Help her eat lots of different healthy foods.
+- Help her eat healthy foods.
 Good choices include whole grain breads, cereal, rice and pasta; skim or low-fat milk, cheese and yogurt; low-fat meat and chicken; and lots of fruits and vegetables.
-Eating Healthy has helpful information for your partner.
 And watch what you eat, too!
 If you eat right, you'll make it easier for her.

 - Help her stay away from alcohol.
 It's best for women not to drink any alcohol during pregnancy because it can cause birth defects.
 Help your partner stay away from beer, wine, wine coolers, liquor and mixed drinks.
 You can help by giving her healthy juices and water to drink or by making fun nonalcoholic drinks together.
 If your partner drinks a lot of alcohol and can't stop, get help for her.

 - Help her stay away from street drugs.
-Illegal drugs can hurt your baby.
-Get help for your partner if she uses illegal drugs.
-If you use illegal drugs, stop now for your baby's sake.
+They can hurt your baby.
+Get help for your partner if she uses street drugs or abuses prescription drugs.
+If you use street drugs or abuse prescription drugs, stop now for your baby's sake.

 - Talk to her about drugs and herbal products.
 Some prescription drugs and over-the-counter medicines can hurt your baby.
 Your partner should tell her health care provider about any medicines she is taking.
 She also should check with her provider before taking any new medicine.
 The provider can make sure that any prescription or over-the-counter medicine your partner is taking is safe for the baby.

 - Encourage her to exercise.
 Exercise is a great thing you can do together.
 Walking is easy and cheap, and it can be done almost anywhere.
-Exercise has more information.
 Check with your partner's health care provider to find out the safest kinds of exercise you can do together.

 - Help your partner get rest and lower her stress.